Maile O'Keefe: "We can’t focus on the outcome, we have to focus on the process." | Inside Gymnastics

 It’s weird because I definitely feel nervous before I go, but once I salute I’m hyperfoused on my goal and it’s like I’m so focused on that—I can’t even focus on being nervous!
 So I’m definitely nervous before but then during [my routine] it’s just like everyday in the gym.
 I definitely rely on breathing a lot and taking a lot of deep breaths.
 During my routine I try to focus on my breathing but then I also use keywords for my skills.

-I have to ask about your post beam dismount celebrations!
-You’re very calm and almost stoic, and then burst into a celebration.
+I have to ask about your post beam dismount celebrations… You’re very calm and almost stoic while holding the stick, and then burst into a celebration!
 Are you just taking it all in?

 Yeah, whenever I stick a bar dismount too I feel like I’m the same way—I kind of hold it and show it!
 I think one of my main reasons is when you think about a college stick… it’s barely a stick in my opinion.
 So when I stick something I want to give the judges no reason to take any deductions on it.
 So I think that’s my main reason but I think the elite in me kind of pops out a little bit and I’m almost stone cold but then the college side comes out as soon as I’m finished!